WGL-2024/WGL_repo_2024/AP-protocol.md

 # Drone Protocol
 When a drone receives a packet, it **must** do the following:

-1. find in the `SourceRoutingHeader`, the first occurrence of its `NodeId`

-2. check the next `NodeId` in the vector after its own which is the next hop
+1. obtain the `hop_index` + 1 element of the `SourceRoutingHeader` vector `hops`, let's call it `next_hop`
+	* It **must ignore** intentionally to check `hop_index`.

+2. if `next_hop`
-	* if there is no next `NodeId` create a new packet of type Nack, precisely of type respectively `DestinationIsDrone`.
-The packet must have the routing made of a vector which is the inverted one from the origin from the drone `NodeId` to the start.
+	* doesn't exist create a new packet of type Nack, precisely of type `DestinationIsDrone`.
+The packet must have the routing made of a vector but inverted and only contains the nodes from this drone to the sender.
 Send this packet as a normal packet.
 End here.
 	* if the `NodeId` is not a neighbor, then creates a new packet of type Nack, precisely of type `ErrorInRouting` with field the value of `NodeId` of next hop.
 Continue as other error.

 3. Proceed as follows based on packet type:

 ### Flood Messages
-If the packet is flood related, follow the rules in the flood section.
+TODO  (If the packet is flood related, follow the rules in the flood section)

 ### Normal Messages
 1. check whether to drop or not the package based on the PDR,